 Harry Houdini was a Hungarian-born American magician and escapologist.
 Sceptical of spiritualistic phenomena, Houdini carried out investigations to debunk and expose fraudulent psychics and mediums.

 D.J.
-Hufford PhD is Professor of Medical Humanities at Penn State College of Medicine.
+Hufford PhD was Professor of Medical Humanities at Penn State College of Medicine.
 His research focuses on the ethnographic and phenomenological study of spiritual and folk beliefs.
 He is particularly known for his research on sleep paralysis and the Old Hag tradition as an experiential foundation for belief in the supernatural.

 Ray Hyman is Professor Emeritus of Psychology at the University of Oregon.
 A skeptic towards the paranormal, he was a founding member of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP).